kieran-boyle/Assort-Mongo-Fixer/README.md

 If you have a quest database to fix, set fixQuests to true in the config.

 Your quests file should be located in Virtual's Custom Quest Loader/database/quests.
 Put the names of any jsons that need updating into the questsFolderPaths array.
-So for example "/Lotus_quests.json"
+So for example "/Lotus_quests.json"  Multiple quest files can be added, and must be comma seperated.

 This mod will then loop through these files, replacing evrything necessary with their relevent mongo ID's.